Price Discrimination in International Airline Markets: Introduction

-To capture these salient data features, we propose a flexible but tractable demand system.
-Each period before a flight departs, a random number of potential passengers arrive and purchase a first-class ticket, an economy class ticket, or decide not to fly at all.
-Passengers' willingness-to-pay depends on the seat class and passenger's reason to travel.
-We allow passengers to have different willingness-to-pay for first-class, so, for some passengers, the two cabins are close substitutes but not for others.
-Furthermore, we allow the mix of the two \textit{types} of passengers--business and leisure--to vary over time.
+We propose a flexible but tractable demand and supply model to capture these salient data features.
+Each period before a flight departs, a random number of nonstop and connecting passengers arrive at the marketplace and purchase either a first-class ticket or an economy-class ticket or decide not to fly.
+Passengers are short-lived, so those who do not buy a ticket do not remain in or ever return to the marketplace.
+Our focus is on estimating demand from only the nonstop travelers, whose willingness-to-pay depends on the seat class and their reason to travel.
+We allow the travelers to have different willingness-to-pay for first-class, such that, for some, the two cabins are close substitutes but not for others.
+Furthermore, we allow the mix of business and leisure travelers to vary over time.

-On the supply side, we model a monopoly airline's problem of selling a fixed number of economy and first-class seats.
-The airline knows the distribution of passengers' valuations and the expected number of arrivals each period but chooses prices and seats to release before it realizes actual demand.\footnote{ We model the airline committing to a seat release policy to mimic the ``fare bucket'' strategy used by airlines in practice.
-See, for example, \cite{AlderighiNicoliniPiga2015} for more on these buckets. } At any time before the flight, the airline balances expected profit from selling a seat today against the forgone future expected profit.
+On the supply side, we model a monopolist airline whose problem is to sell a fixed number of economy and first-class seats in a finite number of periods to maximize total expected profit.
+The airline knows the distribution of passengers' valuations and the expected number of nonstop and connecting passenger arrivals, and each period it chooses prices and seats to release before observing the demand.\footnote{Airline committing to a seat release policy is meant to capture the ``fare bucket" strategy used by airlines in practice.
+See, for example, \cite{AlderighiNicoliniPiga2015} for more on these buckets. } We assume that the airline's choices do not affect the future arrival process, and thus the number of unsold seats is the only endogenous state variable.
+Thus, every period before the flight, the airline balances the expected profit from selling a seat today against the forgone future expected profit.
 This inter-temporal trade-off results in a time-specific endogenous opportunity cost for each seat that varies with the expected future demand and number of unsold seats.

-Besides this temporal consideration, each period, the airline screens passengers between the two cabins.
-Thus, our model captures both the \textit{inter}-temporal and \textit{intra}-temporal aspects of price discrimination by airlines.
+Besides this temporal consideration, the airline screens passengers between two cabins every period.
+Thus, our model captures the \textit{inter}-temporal and \textit{intra}-temporal aspects of price discrimination.
+Moreover, these temporal and intra-temporal considerations are interrelated.
+For instance, if the airline increases the price for economy seats today, it will trade off fewer economy sales today, higher first-class sales today, with higher economy and lower first-class sales in the future.
+As demand varies over time, these trade-offs vary too.